What are warts?

 Laser surgery is also used for wart removal and is good for stubborn warts around the fingers or plantar warts on the bottom of the feet.
 The laser works by directly destroying the HPV virus and cutting off the blood supply to the wart.

-Dermatologists will often recommend prescription medicine to be used at home to treat the warts after freezing was applied in the office.
+Dermatologists will often recommend prescription medicine to be used at home to treat warts after freezing was applied in the office.
 Prescription wart medicines include Aldara, Imiquimod, and Veregen.